lookbook-hq/lookbook/README.md

 This repository contains:

 * The Lookbook source code ([`/app`](https://github.com/ViewComponent/lookbook/tree/main/app), [`/lib`](https://github.com/ViewComponent/lookbook/tree/main/lib), [`/config`](https://github.com/ViewComponent/lookbook/tree/main/config), etc)
-* A '[workbench](#workbench)' app used for Lookbook component development ([`/workbench`](https://github.com/ViewComponent/lookbook/tree/main/workbench)).
 * The Lookbook [documentation site](#docs-site) source code and content ([`/docs`](https://github.com/ViewComponent/lookbook/tree/main/docs)).
 * A [test suite](#testing) with a 'runable' dummy app ([`/spec`](https://github.com/ViewComponent/lookbook/tree/main/spec)).

-### Workbench

-To preview the Lookbook components within a Lookbook instance you can run the included `workbench` app:

-1. Clone this repo
-2. Install dependencies: `bundle install & npm install`
-3. Start the app: `bin/workbench`
-4. Visit http://localhost:4545/lookbook to view the Lookbook instance

-The `workbench` app will be started in development mode and any changes to Lookbook's views or assets will immediately be reflected in the UI.

 ### Documentation site